iaretechnician/barebones-masterserver-wiki/Tutorial:-From-Scratch:-Part-1.md

 *This tutorial assumes basic knowledge of Unity and C#
 *Read [Getting Started](https://github.com/alvyxaz/barebones-masterserver/wiki/Getting-Started) first.
 It covers some concepts used in this tutorial

+Talk to Trivn in the [MSF Discord](https://discord.gg/ZqGummZ) server if you have any issues!

 ---

 ## Step 1 - Making the scenes